-How much your title loan costs also depends on your lender and state.
+How much your title loan costs also depends on your lender and province or territory.
 With single-payment title loans, which are usually due in full within 30 days, you often pay a fixed fee rather than interest.
-With installment title loans — which you typically repay over three months to three years — you pay interest plus fees.
+With installment title loans — which you typically repay over 3 months to 3 years — you pay interest plus fees.

 The easiest way to assess the loan’s cost is by looking at its APR, which is an expression of how much you’d pay in interest and fees over one year as a percentage.
 Title loan APRs are typically around 300% or higher for single-payment loans.
 Installment loans might have lower APRs, but with the long loan terms, you could actually end up paying more.